cliffhall/Fismo/docs/index.md

 #### But wait, there's more...
 * 💥 Cheaply clone Fismo on Ethereum or deploy to any EVM
 * 💥 Configure and install a virtually unlimited number of machines
+* 💥 Use off-chain metadata to richly describe states in any
-* 💥 Deploy custom logic for controlling access to your machines
+* 💥 Deploy custom logic for
+  * Controlling access to your machines
+  * Initializing storage for newly installed machines
-* 💥 Deploy custom logic for any state transition
+  * Responding to any state transition
-* 💥 Deploy custom logic to contextually filter available actions
+  * Contextually filtering available actions for any state
-* 💥 Use off-chain metadata to richly describe states in any medium

 ##  [![Created by Futurescale](images/created-by.png)](https://futurescale.com)